-Admission decisions are based on an overall assessment of the application and are contingent on the faculty's capacity to provide academic supervision.
+Admission decisions are based on an overall assessment of the application, including the project description, and are contingent on the faculty's capacity to provide academic supervision.
 If the number of applicants exceeds the admission capacity, the faculty may set criteria for the ranking of qualified applicants.